 To create the chocolate topping:

-Very slowly and over a low heat, melt the butter (coconut oil) and add the bits of chocolate and stir together until they are fully melted and combined.
+Very slowly and over a low heat, melt the butter (coconut oil) and add the bits of chocolate and corn syrup (or honey) and stir together until they are fully melted and combined.
 Spread this on an even layer over the chilled base and filling and use an offset spatula to smooth it out to the edges.
 Store in the fridge until the chocolate hardens (30 mins.)
 Take it out of the fridge for about 20 mins, run a knife around the edge of the pan, cut into squares and remove the squares from the pan.
 Use a hot knife and wipe clean between cuts.

 This is where it gets interesting…. sometimes, the first, or second, or third Nanaimo Bar doesn’t come out in a clean square.
 Not to fret – taste-testing at its finest – do indulge!
 When I was younger, my sister and I would eat these a row at a time.
 I dare you not to.
 Store in the fridge, or freeze for up to 2 months.
 They won’t last this long, but I thought it politely Canadian to tell you, that, should you take a hockey puck to the head or get distracted by a pack of wild moose or wayward beavers, it is possible to store the bars for longer than 24 hours!